Skip to main content

 JSR packages are always ESM-only, so your project must be using "type": "module" in your package.json to use JSR packages.

-You can then add JSR packages with the jsr CLI.
+You can then add JSR packages using your package manager.
 This will add the package to your package.json and install it into your node_modules folder using your preferred package manager (npm, yarn, or pnpm).

-npx jsr add @std/fmt
+npx jsr add @std/encoding

-Note: You should check the .npmrc file that is created into source control.
-Without this, future calls to npm install / yarn / pnpm install will not succeed.
+Note: A .npmrc file is created when using the JSR CLI.
+The .npmrc file that is created should be checked into source control.
+Without this, future calls to npm install / yarn / pnpm install / bun install will not succeed.

 You can then import JSR packages in your code: